-The valuation and presentation differences between IFRS and Solvency II resulting from differences in accounting principles and methods are explained in the sections below.
-For items where no valuation difference occurred, reference is made to Note 1 'Accounting policies', Note 29 'Fair value of financial assets and liabilities' and Note 30 'Fair value of non-financial assets' in the 2020 Annual Report of NN Leven for a description of the bases, methods and main assumptions used for their valuation.
+The valuation and presentation differences between IFRS and Solvency II, resulting from differences in accounting principles and methods are explained in the sections below.
+For items where no valuation differences occur, reference is made to Note 1 'Accounting policies', Note 29 'Fair value of financial assets and liabilities' and Note 30 'Fair value of non-financial assets' in the 2021 Annual Report of NN Leven.
+Which include a description of the bases, methods and main assumptions used for their valuation.

-At 31 December 2020, the valuation and presentation differences between the insurance and investment contracts recognised in the IFRS balance sheet and the technical provisions recognised in the Solvency II balance sheet of NN Leven amounted to EUR 21,628 million.
-Methods and models used in calculating the Solvency II technical provisions and IFRS insurance liabilities differ substantially.
+At 31 December 2021, the valuation and presentation differences between the insurance and investment contracts recognised in the IFRS balance sheet and the technical provisions recognised in the Solvency II balance sheet of NN Leven amounted to EUR 19,726 million.
+Methods and models used in calculating the Solvency II technical provisions and the IFRS insurance liabilities differ substantially.
 The main valuation differences between IFRS and Solvency II are outlined below:

-- Different valuation rates are used for calculation of the balance sheet value of insurance and investment contracts under IFRS and Solvency II.
-For Solvency II the latest risk-free interest rate curve with credit risk, VOLA and UFR as published by EIOPA is used.
-NN Leven does not apply a matching adjustment.
-For IFRS a fixed interest rate/guaranteed technical interest rate is used; - Solvency II valuation of technical provisions include a risk margin where in our IFRS statements we do not recognise this - The difference between IFRS and Solvency II technical provisions is primarily reflected in the Life Business line, where IFRS technical provisions largely reflect assumptions interest, mortality, morbidity, expense, etc. locked-in at policy issue, which can depart significantly from the latest best estimate assumptions reflected in the Solvency II provisioning.
+- Different valuation rates are used to calculation the balance sheet value of insurance and investment contracts under IFRS and Solvency II. - For Solvency II the latest risk-free interest rate curve with credit risk, VOLA and UFR as published by EIOPA is used.
+NN Leven does not apply a matching adjustment. - For IFRS a fixed interest rate/guaranteed technical interest rate is used. - Solvency II valuation of technical provisions includes a risk margin, which is not included in the IFRS statements. - IFRS technical provisions largely reflects assumptions interest, mortality, morbidity, expense, etc. locked-in at policy issue date, which can depart significantly from the latest best estimate assumptions used for Solvency II provisioning.